spraakbanken/karp-backend/README.md

 ## Create test resources

-1. `source <VENV_NAME>/bin/activate` and then:
+1. `poetry shell` and then:
-2. `karp-cli create --config tests/data/config/places.json`
+2. `karp-cli entry-repo create karp/tests/data/config/places.json`
+3. `karp-cli resource create karp/tests/data/config/places.json`
-3. `karp-cli import --resource_id places --version 1 --data tests/data/places.jsonl`
+4. `karp-cli entries import places tests/data/places.jsonl`
-4. Do the same for `municipalities`
+5. Do the same for `municipalities`
-5. `karp-cli publish --resource_id places --version 1`
+6. `karp-cli resource publish places`
-6. `karp-cli publish --resource_id municipalities --version 1`
+7. `karp-cli resource publish municipalities`

 ## Pre-processing data before publishing

+** TODO: review this **
 Can be used to have less downtime, because sometimes the preprocessing may be faster on another machine than the machine that talks to Elasticsearch.
 Do `create` and `import` on both machines, with the same data.
 Use